 Revisions: Revisions is a WordPress feature that automatically saves changes to your posts, pages, or custom post types such that in a situation where you need to refer back to a previous revised post, you can do so at a click.

-RSS: It is the acronym for Really Simple Syndication it is a format for organizing various types of content specifically publish content in a structured XML file for third-party websites or applications.
+RSS: It is the acronym for Really Simple Syndication it is a format for organizing various types of content specifically publishing content in a structured XML file for third-party websites or applications.

 RSS Feed: An RSS feed is an automated feed usually requested by a subscriber most times contain a summary of content or the complete text that makes it easier for the subscriber to keep up to date with their websites of interest.
 The feeds are sent either via electronic mail to the email address provided at sign-up or are sent as notification prompts directly to the subscriber’s device.